Why Getting Out of Your Comfort Zone Feels So Hard

 Why does this happen?

-Even if a situation isn’t ideal, your brain already knows how to navigate it.
-There’s less guessing, less uncertainty, and fewer new decisions to make.
+Even when a situation isn’t ideal, your brain already knows how to handle it.
+There’s less uncertainty, less guesswork, and fewer decisions to make.

-New situations, on the other hand, require adaptation.
-You have to think differently, respond differently, and tolerate not knowing what comes next.
+New situations are different.
+They require you to adapt.
+You have to think differently, act differently, and tolerate not knowing exactly what comes next.

-And that process of adaptation is exactly what feels difficult — even when the change itself would be positive in the long run.
+And that process of adapting is what often feels difficult—even when the change would benefit you in the long run.

 Fear of Failure Is Only Part of the Story